 An International and computer literate audience

-To date, WorldCALL has held three major international conferences.
-The first conference was held in 1998 and was hosted by the University of Melbourne, Australia; the second was held in 2003 in Banff, Canada, and the third took place in 2008 in Fukuoka, Japan, and the fourth was hosted by the University of Ulster and held at the Scottish Exhibition Centre in Glasgow, Scotland (UK).
+To date, WorldCALL has held four major international conferences.
+The first conference was held in 1998 and was hosted by the University of Melbourne, Australia; the second was held in 2003 in Banff, Canada; the third took place in 2008 in Fukuoka, Japan, and the fourth was hosted by the University of Ulster and held at the Scottish Exhibition Centre in Glasgow, Scotland (UK).

 WorldCALL 2003: CALL from the Margins

 WorldCALL 2013: Glasgow, Scotland, UK

 The 4th WorldCALL conference was hosted by the University of Ulster and held at the Scottish Exhibition Centre in Glasgow, Scotland (UK), from 10th to 13th July 2013.

 These events attracted participants from over 50 countries speaking many of the world's languages, from those widely spoken such as Spanish, Mandarin Chinese and English to those less widely represented such as Hebrew, Xhosa, and Gamilaraay.
 As a result, sponsors have exposure to an international audience of researchers, teachers and leaders who are highly computer literate and aware of the social and cultural impact of computer technology and the internet.
 As such they are ambassadors for new technologies and computer applications both within and outside the traditional learning arenas.